gbmhunter/blog/content/electronics/general/kicad/a-beginners-intro-to-kicad/index.md

 Unfortunately KiCAD does not support relative file paths when linking 3D models to the footprints (relative to the footprint library).
 So you have two options:
 * Use an absolute URL (which will work fine for one user but may break if more than one user will be using the library)
-* Create a KiCAD environment variable which points to the location of your 3D models
+* Create a KiCAD environment variable which points to the location of your 3D models (recommended approach)

 ## Board Routing